Gerontological Nursing Competencies

 Gerontological Nursing Competencies (GNCs)

-6 months
+~ 90hrs over 6 months

 Online with virtual workshops

-The Gerontological Nursing Competencies (GNCs) is an evidence-based mentorship programme developed to equip registered nurses working in the aged care sector with skills to assist older people in living well across all communities and groups.
+The Gerontological Nursing Competencies (GNCs) is an evidence-based mentorship program developed to equip registered nurses working in the aged care sector with skills to assist older people in living well across all communities and groups.

 Learning outcomes